TransformingMusicology/mei-tmus/documentation/performance-related.md

 ### Pitch inflection: bends and vibrato arm techniques

-TODO: names

 Much of the core semantics of bends can be provided by `<bend>`.
 Currently, notes participating in a bend have explicit pitch.
 This is not the case in guitar tablature bends, where displacement from non-bent pitch must be specified.

-Because bends and 'negative' bends (as achieved using the vibrato arm) follow the same principle (pitch displacement in either upward or downward direction), we introduce the `<pitchInflection>` element.
+Because bends can be both upwards and downwards in pitch (the latter achieved using the vibrato arm), and because both follow the same principle (pitch displacement in either upward or downward direction), we introduce the `<pitchInflection>` element.

 **All notes that participate in a bend (apart from the first) must have `@inflection.startid` to point to the first (pitched) note that is included in the bend gesture.
 Those subsequent notes must not provide differing `@tab.course` or `@tab.fret` information.**

 Bend displacements (`@dis`) are specified in number of semitones, and the textual content of the element indicates how the bend is specified in the source.
+Negative displacements indicate vibrato arm bends.

 The simplest bends involve two explicit notes:
 #### Two-note, whole-tone bend
 ```
     <tabGrp dur="16">